 Must be a California resident or be eligible for in-state tuition

-- Health related work or volunteer experience
+- Provide evidence of health related work or volunteer experience

-Cal State Apply Application Period
+Cal State Apply Application

 We strongly recommend that prospective students complete the Cal State Apply application as early as possible during the application period to allow time for an SF State ID number to be issued and all required university documentation, including a set of official transcripts, residency status information, etc., to be submitted, received and processed.

-October 15 - February 1, 8:59 p.m.
+- October 15 - January 15, 8:59 p.m.
 Pacific Time